-It was a fairly short ride from Colmar to the Rhine and the border with Germany.
-Once at the Rhine I was in two minds as to whether to cycle down the Rhine all the way to lake Constance or take the more direct route across country.
-Going down the Rhine would be more pleasant, it would be relatively flat and on cycle paths but would be a really long way round.
+I had a fairly short ride from Colmar to the Rhine and the border with Germany.
+Once at the Rhine, I was in two minds as to whether to cycle down the Rhine to lake Constance or take the more direct route across country, which was my original route.
+Going down the Rhine would be more pleasant, and it would be a flat ride on cycle paths but would be a really long way round.